 There should NOT be a doubt in your mind, moving forward, that you will be able to achieve effective treatment results from CBD oil use.
 Your only challenge now is in finding a suitable CBD oil solution that will assist you in getting results.

 Regarding inflammation, CBD alone has been scientifically proven to provide anti-inflammatory effects.
 However, regarding pain, the best scientifically proven solution is CBD and THC in a 1:1 ratio.
 This will be challenging to find commercially as current regulation limits the amount of THC availability to either 0.3% or 0.2% in a given CBD oil product based on your location.

-However, researchers have stated that high enough doses of CBD dominant solutions can provide pain relief effects.
-Yet, what those dose levels look like are unclear at the moment.
+However, researchers have stated that high enough doses of CBD-dominant solutions can provide pain relief effects.
+Yet, what those dose levels look like is unclear at the moment.
 Hence, it is best to work with a pro-cannabis medical professional to guide you through the process of finding your optimal dosage levels so you can achieve your desired results.

 - Malfait AM, Gallily R, Sumariwalla PF, Malik AS, Andreakos E, Mechoulam R, Feldmann M. The nonpsychoactive cannabis constituent cannabidiol is an oral anti-arthritic therapeutic in murine collagen-induced arthritis.
 Proc Natl Acad Sci U S A. 2000 Aug 15;97(17):9561-6. doi: 10.1073/pnas.160105897.
 PMID: 10920191; PMCID: PMC16904.